By Elena Aldea, Senior Recruitment & Admissions Manager, EMBA-Global and Sloan

 Deciding which Masters programme is right for you is an important, and often confusing, decision.
-At London Business School, it is the role of the Recruitment Team to help advise you on which programme might be the best fit for you, and also to answer any questions you might have about the programme or the application process.
+At LBS, it’s the role of the Recruitment Team to help advise you on which programme might be the best fit for you, and also to answer any questions you might have about the programme or the application process.

-The EMBA-Global Americas and Europe is the unique dual MBA programme offered jointly by London Business School and Columbia Business School in New York.
+The EMBA-Global programme is the unique dual MBA programme offered jointly by London Business School and Columbia Business School in New York.
 Upon successfully completing the programme, you will receive two full MBA degrees – one from London Business School and another from Columbia University – and be a full member of both institutions.

 You can view our new brochure here.